 1. Mandatory training – cadets learn about leadership, aircraft identification, navigation, drill, physical fitness, citizenship, drill instruction, general knowledge about Air Cadets, instructional techniques, effective speaking, aeronautical facilities, meteorology, principles of flight, airframe structures, aeroengines, radios, and aircrew survival.
-Regular attendance at Wednesday night training throughout the year is required to progress to the next training level (5 in total).
+Regular attendance at Tuesday/Wednesday night training (both in person and online) throughout the year is required to progress to the next training level (5 in total).

 4. Summer training – cadets can apply for summer training opportunities that are offered free of charge at cadet training centres across Canada.
 Selection is based on the cadet’s performance and attendance throughout the training year.

-Regular Training Nights on Wednesdays, 6:30 pm – 9:30 pm at Moody Elementary School in Port Moody, BC.
+Regular Training Nights on Tuesdays and Wednesdays, 6:30 pm – 9:00 pm at Moody Elementary School in Port Moody, BC.

 Uniforms and Promotions